BhawyaKumar/Online_Sales_Analytics/README.md

 ## Business Objective
 The client, a leading e-commerce company, aims to shift from static reports to dynamic, interactive dashboards.
 The goal is to:

--Track, monitor, and optimize internet sales.
+- Track, monitor, and optimize internet sales.

--Analyze customer behavior and product performance.
+- Analyze customer behavior and product performance.
--Evaluate sales trends against budget for better financial planning.
+- Evaluate sales trends against budget for better financial planning.

 ---